 - Suspend the current Funded Debt to EBITDA ratio requirement for all quarterly measurement periods in 2013, after which point it will revert back to the period ending March 31, 2014 until maturity. - Require a Minimum Tangible Net Worth of approximately \$4.6 billion as of each of the three-month periods ended March 31, 2013, June 30, 2013, September 30, 2013 and December 31, 2013.
-Minimum Tangible Net Worth, in accordance with the amended credit agreement and term loan, is defined as total equity less goodwill and intangible assets. - Maintain a Maximum Total Funded Debt to Capitalization of 52.5 percent from the amendments' effective date until the period ending December 31, 2013. - The amended agreements retain the Minimum Interest Coverage Ratio requirement of 2.5 to 1.0, as defined above.
+Minimum Tangible Net Worth, in accordance with the amended credit agreement and term loan, is defined as total equity less goodwill and intangible assets. - Maintain a Maximum Total Funded Debt to Capitalization of 52.5 percent from the amendments' effective date through the period ending December 31, 2013. - The amended agreements retain the Minimum Interest Coverage Ratio requirement of 2.5 to 1.0.

 During February 2013, we repaid the \$847.1 million outstanding balance under the term loan through the use of proceeds from the 2013 public equity offerings.
-Additionally, as a result of the term loan repayment, the remaining deferred financing costs of \$7.1 million were expensed.
-Upon the repayment of the term loan, the financial covenants associated with the term loan no longer are applicable.
+Additionally, as a result of the term loan repayment, the remaining deferred financing costs associated with the issuance of the term loan of \$7.1 million were expensed.
+Upon the repayment of the term loan, the financial covenants associated with the term loan no longer were applicable.